Chikayo-k/tech-quiz/README.md

 4. Name the App and select a region then click Create App
 5. Click the settings tab and create the Config Vars.
 6. Enter the following:
-   Key = CREADS / Value = Copy and paste all the creds.json file.
+   Key = CREDS / Value = Copy and paste all the creds.json file.
    and Key = PORT / Value = 8000
 7. Click the Add buildpack select Python and save the changes.
 8. Add buildpack select node.js and save changes.